joseph-flinn/site/frontend/posts/foundations-of-project-management-part1.md

 I have spent my career in the DevOps/SRE/CloudOps space and have often observed operations work being managed with Agile project management frameworks (Scrum, SAFe, etc).
 Remember, the definition of a project explicitly defines it as a temporary endeavor, with a definite beginning and end.
-"Keeping servers up" or "keeping the lights on" is not a project as there is not definite end.
+"Keeping servers up" or "keeping the lights on" is not a project as there is no definite end.

 Support and operations work do not fit nicely into planned _x_ week time blocks where _n_ work can be committed to being completed.
 Pipelines break and need to be fixed as soon as possible.
-Servers blow up because of cloud provider.
+Servers blow up because of a cloud provider.
 These events do not fit nicely into a project management framework like Scrum where planning happens in backlog grooming.
 Agile has some great project management frameworks, but they are designed to work well for project type work.
 They are not optimized for operations type work.

 However, it is important to note that Operations teams are not constrained to only operations type work and Project teams are not constrained to project type work.
-For instance, if all of a servers need to be upgraded to the latest security patch, there is a definite start and end to the tasks involved with the upgrade.
+For instance, if all of the servers need to be upgraded to the latest security patch, there is a definite start and end to the tasks involved with the upgrade.
 The upgrade also delivers a specific result.
 Operations teams also do projects and may need a project management framework to manage these tasks.
 Similarly, a Project